 Chancellor’s Doctoral Incentive Program

 • You will be mentored by a CSU faculty mentor in preparation for the CSU job market.
-You and your mentor will tailor your Collaborative Plan to include activities that prepare you in terms of teaching, research, and service for the CSU, and you'll get to know the structure and aims of the CSU as well.
+You and your mentor will tailor your Collaborative Plan to include activities that prepare you in terms of teaching, research, and service for the CSU.

 • Small grants are available to support travel to conferences, research, and dissertation writing.